ADA Accessible Outdoor Recreation Opportunities

 Check out some of the Mon's ADA Accessible Recreation Destinations!

 Fresh air, sun, trees, nature, and being outdoors is a beautiful thing.
 Being outdoors can be healing and beneficial for the body and mind.
 Elkins, West Virginia, is considered the Base Camp of the Monongahela National Forest, offering endless options to get outside in the surrounding area, including opportunities accessible to a wide range of ages and abilities.
 There are many Americans with Disabilities Act (ADA) accessible outdoor recreation areas located within an hour’s drive of Elkins.
 The following destinations will get you outside around Elkins and surrounding Mon Forest Towns.
 Take this as your sign to start exploring, but remember to recreate responsibly and Leave No Trace.

 Scott’s Ford Fishing Pier, Elkins, West Virginia

-Scott’s Ford Fishing Pier is located on the perimeter of Elkins and is a great option for family and friends to cast their line in the river.
-Situated directly on the backwaters of the Tygart Valley River, Scott’s Ford is an ADA accessible access point for recreation activities such as boating, kayaking, canoeing, and fishing.
-On spring and summer weekends, the twenty parking spaces on the gravel lot are frequently full.
-Some parts of the Tygart River are shallow so boating restrictions are limited to small boats with electric motors only.
+Scott’s Ford Fishing Pier is located on the perimeter of Elkins and is an excellent option for family and friends to cast their line in the river.
+Situated directly on the backwaters of the Tygart Valley River, Scott’s Ford is an ADA-accessible access point for recreation activities such as boating, kayaking, canoeing, and fishing.
+The twenty parking spaces on the gravel lot are frequently full during spring and summer weekends.
+Some parts of the Tygart River are shallow, so boating restrictions are limited to only small boats with electric motors.